t2wain/WPFCore/src/WPFCore.ElectGrid/README.md

 The DataGrid and Listview listen for commands:

 - TNCommands.Refresh to refresh the DataView
-- Applications.Copu to clean-up data in DataGridCell befored copied into Windows clipboard
+- Applications.Copy to clean-up data in DataGridCell befored copied into Windows clipboard
 - Applications.Paste to paste data into DataGrid from Windows clipboard